ashkan18/graphlient/README.md

 ## Usage

+Graphlient always uses named queries, which means you need to start your query definition with using `query` which gets a symbol for query name as argument and a block for actual query definition.
 There are 3 different ways to use this library.

 ### Graphlient::Client